 Meghan is a graduate of the Smith School for Social Work.
 She is a Licensed Social Worker and a Licensed Alcohol and Drug Counselor.
 Meghan has worked in a variety of settings including an acute crisis center, inpatient, college, high school and most recently outpatient substance abuse and mental health counseling at Behavioral Health and Wellness in Morrisville, VT.
 She received her certificate for trauma studies in 2017 through the Justice Resource Institute of Boston.

-Noah Goss-Woliner is a graduate-level intern for the University of Vermont’s Masters in Mental Health Counseling Program.
+Noah is a 2019 graduate of the University of Vermont’s Master's in Mental Health Counseling Program.
 He is a graduate of Middlebury College with a degree in psychology.
 Before working at Norwich, Noah was employed as a behavior interventionist for the Howard Center in Burlington, Vt.
 Noah is also a soccer coach for youth in Vermont.

 Eva Hamm, BS

 Eva is a graduate-level intern with the University of Vermont’s Clinical Mental Health Counseling Master’s program.
 Prior to attending the University of Vermont, she lived in Georgia, and graduated from the University of Georgia with a degree in Psychology in 2017.